Foadsf/heedless-gpu-controller/README.md

 3. Click **"Start VCN Wizard"**.
 4. Select **"Create VCN with Internet Connectivity"**.
 5. Name it `kaggle-network` and click **Create**.
-    * *This ensures you have a Public Subnet and an Internet Gateway ready.*

 ### 2. Launching the Instance
 1. Go to **Compute** -> **Instances** -> **Create Instance**.